Social media jobs are everywhere: just ask Charlie Sheen.

 "I believe it is rapidly changing the way journalism works and I want to be a part of that change," DeWitt said.

-for finding jobs, they also create jobs.
+Social media platforms aren't just for finding jobs, they also create jobs.
 From the corporate offices of Comcast, Disney, and Ford to smaller nonprofits, businesses are paying people to tweet, Facebook, and blog.

 Different companies manage social media staff in different ways, according to Anthony Rotolo, a social media professor at Syracuse University.
 While smaller organizations may ask interns to handle things like Facebook pages, other companies are hiring community managers or social media strategists.